chrissauter1/encoder_project/README.md

 # Text Encoder

-This is a little project to practice object-oriented coding as well as unittesting and hosting on git.
+This simple encoder programme is a little project to practice object-oriented coding as well as unittesting.
+Some features such as generating a random number are already implemented in the respective modules, but I thought it would be fun to code something like this myself.

 ## How does it work?